PostWatch

 How does it work?

-When PostWatch detects a completed process, it sends an alert to your phone via the Pushover mobile app.
-It also generates it’s own macOS Notifications (for apps that don’t natively support it) with helper scripts that make it appear that the original app sent the notification.
+When PostWatch detects a completed process, it sends an alert to your smart device through the Pushover app.
+It can also trigger macOS Desktop Notifications, for applications that don’t natively support it, for a clean native macOS experience throughout:

 The Story